allynz/programmatic-chess-frontend/public/aboutString.md

 Details:
 - Languages supported: `C++17` (currently only 1 language is supported, more coming in the future!)
+- `gnu_pbds` library is not supported, only <bits/stdc++.h>
 - Max chars: Less than 10,000

 ## Interaction Details
 The submission is judged by a grader
 <!-- Make this more easy to read for beginners -->
 We interact with the grader using `stdin`/`stdout` streams, in C++ this mostly done using `cin`/`cout` or `scanf`/`printf` (Read more about i/p output for c++ [here])
-The grader reads input from `stdout` and submits input to the `stdin` stream
+The grader reads input from `stdout` and submits input to the `stdin` stream In the end, you need to input Success or Failure from the grader There is a move limit for every problem at 200 moves

 ### Interactive Problem Details
 Most of the problems are interactive in nature hence require special interaction